 The Consumer Psychology minor is a university minor between the Marketing Department in the Wharton School and the Psychology Department in the College of Arts and Sciences.
-This minor is not intended for Marketing Majors of Wharton or Psychology Majors in the College.
+This minor is not intended for Marketing Majors of Wharton.

 Its goal is to promote the link between experimental psychology and marketing.
 Only with knowledge of consumer psychology can you properly connect a corporate strategy with consumers.

 Overseeing Program Advising for the consumer psychology minor are:

 Requirements for the Minor

 To fulfill the Minor in Consumer Psychology, students must complete